I have already submitted my FAFSA application. Is there a

 applications than can be awarded, and the FAFSA application date is

 used to prioritize which students will receive an award.
-Beginning
+The FAFSA

-for other financial aid programs at your school.
+you are considered for other financial aid programs at your

 With the implementation of "Early FAFSA" in 2017-18, your tax